-This is done by creating a vector file to overlay the raster images.
-The vector file is run as a cut, but not given enough power to go all the way through the material.
+This is done by creating a vector copy of an image which is overlaid on top of the original raster.
+The vector copy is run as a cut, but not given enough power to go all the way through the material.
 The end result is a much sharper edge than you would get with just a raster engraving.

 As with all projects, it is recommended to try it on scrap material whenever possible.

 Before you begin, you will need to have both the raster image to engrave and the vector lines for the edge work.

 Once you have both versions of your image, you will need to align the vector on top of the raster in the software.

 The raster settings will be exactly the same as they would be for a non-edged project, however the vector settings will have to be significantly altered.